ofdl/ofdl/README.md

    ```bash
    ofdl config init
    ```
+   > Any subsequent `odfl config` commands in this documentation can be omitted
+   > in favor of editing the `ofdl.yaml` file directly, if you're comfortable
+   > editing a YAML file.
 0. Navigate to `chrome://version/` in your favorite flavor of Chromium.
 0. Copy the "Executable Path".
 Paste it in `chromium.exec`:
    ```bash